Tuesday, 29 May 2012

 Cooking Directions

-1. Juice the oranges and lemons and remove only the tough white bits of pith or any seeds from the lemons.
+1. Juice the oranges and lemons and remove any tough white bits of pith or any seeds from the juice.

-2. Measure the volume of the juice and add half the same amount of caster sugar.
+2. Measure the volume of the juice and add half that amount of caster sugar.
 I had 1 litre of juice and used 500 ml of sugar.

 3. Mix together and pour into your ice cream machine and churn until frozen.